 - Ursack bear-resistant food bag, properly closed and tied to a tree (this is my method; more info on Ursacks here)

-- Hang your food at least 10 feet high and 6 feet from the tree trunk (very hard to do, especially with the type of trees along much of the route)
+- Hang your food at least 10 feet high and 6 feet from the tree trunk (often hard to do, especially with the type of trees along much of the route)

 Whatever you do, do NOT keep food inside your tent in grizzly territory.
 Don’t cook or eat in or near your tent, and consider keeping your bike and anything else that may smell of food at least 200 feet away from where you sleep.